-EDS 501.
-Master of Arts Project: Special Education.
-Completion of a project that integrates research with development of a product related to instruction of persons with disabilities.
+EDS 500.
+Master of Arts Thesis: Special Education.
+Completion of a thesis approved for the Master's degree.
 Prerequisite: Advanced to candidacy and chair permission two semesters prior to registration.
-Units of credit determined in consultation with project sponsor.
+Units of credit determined in consultation with thesis sponsor.
 EDS 297.
-Graded Credit/No Credit.
-3-6 units.
+Graded: Thesis in Progress.
+Units: 3.0-6.0.